Can I Discharge My Student Loans in Bankruptcy in Pennsylvania?

 Chapter 7 Bankruptcy and Student Loans

 Chapter 7 is the most common type of bankruptcy in the United States.
 Unlike Chapter 13, Chapter 7 bankruptcy does not include a payment plan.
 Instead, a bankruptcy trustee will liquidate the debtor’s nonexempt assets – in other words, sell nonexempt property – to repay creditors.
 However, bankruptcy exemptions can be used to protect various possessions and pieces of property, potentially including homes and vehicles.
 Filing for Chapter 7 does not always mean you will have to give up your house or car.

 While Chapter 7 lacks a payment plan, there is one feature it shares with Chapter 13: student loan debt is typically non-dischargeable in Chapter 7 bankruptcy, meaning Chapter 7 does not wipe out student loans.
 However, depending on the debtor’s ability to meet the Brunner test requirements above, it may be possible to discharge student loan debt in some exceptional cases.
 A Chapter 7 bankruptcy lawyer from Young, Marr, Mallis & Associates can help you determine whether Chapter 7 is an appropriate option for your situation.

 Philadelphia Bankruptcy Lawyers for Student Loan Debt

 If you’re struggling with excessive debt, find out whether bankruptcy could be the right solution.
-For a free legal consultation about bankruptcy in Pennsylvania, contact the law offices of Young, Marr & Associates online, or call our Philadelphia bankruptcy attorneys today at (215) 701-6519.
+For a free legal consultation about bankruptcy in Pennsylvania, contact the law offices of Young, Marr, Mallis & Associates online, or call our Philadelphia bankruptcy attorneys today at (215) 701-6519.